andreschaffer/logging-guidelines/README.md

 * Asynchronous code flows.
 They may be hard to follow, and if there is not enough logging from within them, you may want to add logging callbacks.

 ## Closing
-It's important to be intentional and have a strategy to properly work with logs.
 These are general guidelines and hopefully will bring you some value.
 Adjust to your context, and know when to break the rules!

 # Contributing